bJeffrey/Tracker-Optimization/C_Container/README.md

 ---

-## 🧰 Build Directly on RHEL 9 / CentOS 9 (no Docker)
+## 🧰 Build Directly on a Linux Host (no Docker)

-The helper script auto‑detects CPU vendor (Intel → MKL, else Eigen).
+The helper script can auto‑detect CPU vendor (Intel → MKL, else Eigen).
 You can override it.

 ```bash
 # Make sure the script is LF (not CRLF) on Windows: